-Table 4 shows the VLA sensitivities expected for natural weighting.
-The values listed are the expected r.m.s. fluctuations due to thermal noise on an image made with natural weighting, calculated using the standard formulae with the system temperatures and efficiencies listed.
-These values are realized in practice except at P-band and 4-band where the sensitivities are limited by confusing sidelobes from objects outside the image, and in imaging very bright objects where the residual image noise is due to baseline dependent errors ("closure errors").
+Table 4 shows the VLA sensitivities expected for natural weighting of the visibility data.
+The values listed are the expected rms fluctuations due to thermal noise on an image, calculated using the standard formulae with the system temperatures and efficiencies listed.
+These values are realized in practice except at low frequencies and in smaller configurations where the sensitivities are limited by confusing sidelobes from objects outside the image.
+The rms limit due to confusing sources for the VLA in \mathbf{D} configuration is estimated in Table 4.
+Another case where the thermal rms noise will not be achieved is in imaging very bright objects where the residual image noise is due to baseline dependent errors ('closure errors' - see 3.10).